zzysh12345/smol-course/1_instruction_tuning/README.md

 ## 2️⃣ Supervised Fine-Tuning

 Supervised Fine-Tuning (SFT) is a critical process for adapting pre-trained language models to specific tasks.
-It involves training the model on a task-specific dataset with labeled examples.For a detailed guide on SFT, including key steps and best practices, see the [Supervised Fine-Tuning](./supervised_fine_tuning.md) page.
+It involves training the model on a task-specific dataset with labeled examples.
+For a detailed guide on SFT, including key steps and best practices, see the [Supervised Fine-Tuning](./supervised_fine_tuning.md) page.

 ## Exercise Notebooks